What is continuous integration?

 Continuous integration (CI)

-As a general rule, CI is used in conjunction with agile software development, which helps an organization compile tasks into a list and product roadmap.
+Generally, CI is used with agile software development, which helps an organization compile tasks into a list and product roadmap.
 Once outlined, the tasks are outlined to different team members for fulfillment.
 The several codes are then merged into a master code repository.

 Continuous delivery (CD)